+Our faculty and students alike share a core belief that an education cannot be confined to the classroom, but must be applied and refined through ongoing engagement with the outside world.
 Here, experiential education programs give you unparalleled opportunities to gain real-world experience, build new skills for living and working in a global community, and develop fresh insights into diverse people.
+These programs are:

 More than 90 percent of undergrads participate in at least one professional internship during their time at Bentley through our Office of Undergraduate Career Services.
 Our Career Services Office also helps students find externships, which are experiential learning opportunities and short practical experiences in the potential field of study, which typically lead to internships for our students.
 Our relationships with leading employers and close proximity to Boston mean that you’ll have access to some of the world’s top companies.
 You may even meet your future employer on the job — many students have landed full-time positions as a direct result of their internships.